Workshop Notes No. 1

 We will be discussing some of the features of written language which can be found in Table 1(1) of the first edition of Halliday's Introduction to Functional Grammar (p.
 6), in today's workshop.
 The table is given below.
 You may find the table quite useful in relation to the stylistic analysis of poetry.

 |orthographic unit||grapho-metric unit|

-It may be clear from my emphasis in today's lecture that the more important terms in the above table are sentence, line, stanza, orthographic unit, and grapho-metric unit.
+It may be clear from my emphasis in today's workshop that the more important terms in the above table are sentence, line, stanza, orthographic unit, and grapho-metric unit.
 Colon unit, sub-stanza, and comma unit are less important.